Nerwo/nerwo-contracts/README.md

   than reverting — the funds are recoverable but only once the address is unblocked.

-In short: the whitelist is for plain, stateless ERC20 tokens.
-Anything exotic (fee-on-transfer, rebasing, hookable, upgradeable proxies the team does not control) must not be added.
+In short: token caps are for plain, stateless ERC20 tokens.
+Anything exotic (fee-on-transfer, rebasing, hookable, upgradeable proxies the team does not control) must not be enabled.

 ### Fee recipient